 My work on pogroms contributes to multiple strands of scholarship in political science, sociology, and history about the origins and dynamics of violence and contention.
 Theoretically, this research illuminates how symbolic action—collective, public activities that reinforce political order and intergroup relations—patterns of political violence.
 The project also contributes to the broader constructivist research agenda in comparative politics by elaborating on the mechanisms by which violence emerges from and calcifies boundaries between ethnic groups.

-Below is a list of published and in-progress works that make up my ongoing research agenda on these topics.
-If you’re working on these issues—as a scholar, policymaker, practitioner, or activist—and are interested in collaborating, please reach out at firstname.lastname@example.org.
+Below is a list of published and in-progress works that make up my ongoing research agenda on these and closely-related topics.
+If you’re working on these issues as a scholar, policymaker, practitioner, or activist, and want to collaborate, please reach out at firstname.lastname@example.org.

 (with Otto Saki and Lawrence Woocher) “Scenarios of Repression: Preventing Mass Atrocities in Zimbabwe,” US Holocaust Memorial Museum, Washington, DC, November 2016 (pdf)

 (with Richard Gowan and Lawrence Woocher) “Preventing Mass Atrocities: An Essential Agenda for the Next UN Secretary General,” US Holocaust Memorial Museum, Washington, DC, September 2016 (pdf)

 (with Jewel Tomasula) “Contract Personalis: How Georgetown’s Graduate Workers Organized to Win,” The Forge, October 2020 (link)

 “The Country Club,” The New Republic, September 2018 (link)